 Encourage collaboration between designers and IDs

 A designer will often have a better feel for how content will look on a smaller display.
 They may need to help an Instructional Designer understand this, and adjust the content accordingly.
-It might help to share some interesting mobile learning examples with your team and ask them to complete them using their own devices.
+It might help to share some interesting mlearning examples with your team and ask them to complete them using their own devices.

 Rearranging some of the sections or cutting down a large paragraph could make a big difference to the end user experience.
 As we said earlier in this post, mlearning should be more than just mobile responsive eLearning.